 And remember, a good outfit speaks volumes about its wearer so take care when picking yours.

 What Won't Work When Selling Luxury?

 In the olden days in Britain, if you were serving someone of “station,” you were to hide your personality, speak when spoken to, and leave your thoughts at the door.
 Many luxury retailers modeled their service after this example.
 But now, good service demands face-to-face contact and open opinion; the new player values people equally and envisions heroes selling to heroes.

 Settling For Mass-Market Employees.

 Your limited-edition timepiece, bespoke suit, one-of-a-kind boots, or any other premium products are personalized and unique.
 So why settle for the colorless, bland salesperson who takes away energy from the very products they are supposed to sell?

 Selling On Discount.

 I know shoppers haggle and ask for a deal.
 The marketplace is filled with ways to get discount goods or previously worn.
 And the gray market continues to expand - especially online.
-When you discount a luxury good, in particular, you have not only discounted that one item but the billions in equity you have built for that brand to hold such a high place in the market.
+When you discount a luxury good, in particular, you have discounted that one item and the billions in equity you have built for that brand to hold such a high place in the market.